SharePoint/sp-dev-docs/docs/spfx/sharepoint-2019-support.md

 #### Prepare .sppkg package

-1. Bundle the solution
+1. Bundle the solution with `gulp bundle --ship`.

-   `gulp bundle --ship`
-2. Package the solution
+2. Package the solution with `gulp package-solution –ship`.
-   `gulp package-solution –ship`

 #### Create and configure app catalog site